 Sometimes the bilingual will begin speaking in his language and it may seem like he's giving you a chance.

-If you can display an unusual ability with a language most people don't bother to learn, there are going to be people who will want to show your skill to their friends.
+If you can display an unusual ability with a language that most people don't bother to learn, there are going to be people who will want to show your skill to their friends.
 This is flattering.
 But now, with the pressure to be impressive, you're supposed to know how to respond.
 And again here, the rhythm of conversation is often unnatural, not conversational in a normal sense.
 It's awkward.

 The bilingual are an enormous pain in the ass, and nearly useless to a student of their language.

-*These behaviors are likely present in all encounters where comprehension is non-symmetrical.
+*These behaviors are probably a part of all encounters where comprehension is non-symmetrical.

-English may be a special case, though, since it is the principal global tongue.
+English may be a special case, though, since it is the first global tongue.